Voluntary manslaughter

-Voluntary manslaughter is the killing of a human being in which the offender acted during the heat of passion, under circumstances that would cause a reasonable person to become emotionally or mentally disturbed to the point that they cannot reasonably control their emotions.
+Voluntary manslaughter is the killing of a human in which the offender acted in the heat of passion, a state that would cause a reasonable person to become emotionally or mentally disturbed to the point that they cannot reasonably control their emotions.
 Voluntary manslaughter is one of two main types of manslaughter, the other being involuntary manslaughter.

 Provocation

 Provocation consists of the reasons for which one person kills another.
 "Adequate" or "reasonable" provocation is what makes the difference between voluntary manslaughter and murder.
 Provocation is said to be adequate if it would cause a reasonable person to lose self-control.

 State of mind

 Intent to kill

 Voluntary manslaughter requires the same intent as murder.
 The charge of murder is reduced to manslaughter when the defendant's culpability for the crime is "negated" or mitigated by adequate provocation.